-You are cordially invited to attend our 2012 annual meeting of stockholders, which will be held on September 20, 2012 at 8:30 a.m.
+You are cordially invited to attend our 2015 annual meeting of stockholders, which will be held on September 16, 2015 at 8:30 a.m.
 Pacific Time at the corporate offices of ViaSat located at 6155 El Camino Real, Founders Hall, Carlsbad, California.
 We are holding the annual meeting for the following purposes:

-- To elect Robert Johnson and John Stenbit to serve as Class I Directors for a three-year term to expire at the 2015 annual meeting of stockholders. - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as ViaSat's independent registered public accounting firm for the fiscal year ending March 29, 2013. - 3.
+- 1. To elect Frank J. Biondi, Jr., Robert Johnson and John Stenbit to serve as Class I Directors for a three-year term to expire at the 2018 annual meeting of stockholders. - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as ViaSat's independent registered public accounting firm for the fiscal year ending March 31, 2016. - 3.
 To conduct an advisory vote on executive compensation. - 4.
-To approve an amendment to the 1996 Equity Participation Plan. - 5.
+To approve an amendment and restatement of the Employee Stock Purchase Plan. - 5.
+To approve an amendment and restatement of the 1996 Equity Participation Plan. - 6.
 To transact other business that may properly come before the annual meeting or any adjournments or postponements of the meeting.